aspeer/mkdocs-WebDyne-Doc/webdyne.md

 address new problems or concerns.

 Each version is given a distinguishing version number.
-If the Program specifies a version number of this License which applies to it and \"any later version\", you have the option of following the terms and conditions either of that version or of any later version published by the Free Software Foundation.
+If the Program specifies a version number of this License which applies to it and "any later version", you have the option of following the terms and conditions either of that version or of any later version published by the Free Software Foundation.
 If the Program does not specify a version number of this License, you may choose any version ever published by the Free Software Foundation.

-## Section 10 {#gpl-2-10}
+## Section 10

 If you wish to incorporate parts of the Program into other free programs whose distribution conditions are different, write to the author to ask